 Jewel Dunn’s River Beach Resort, Ocho Rios

 For a quiet adults-only experience on your Jamaican getaway, the staff at Jewel Dunn’s River Beach Resort will see through that you indulge in a week of refined pleasure.

 To start, be treated to complimentary WiFi and airport pick-up from Montego Bay airport.
 For the VIP treatment, opt for a suite which includes a mini bar stocked with premium spirits, plush bathrobes and a personal butler.
 Whether you need beach seats reserved for the following day or last-minute help with packing, help is one call away.

 Dining options do not disappoint either with Japanese hibachi for dinner or the late night temptation to sneak a bite from the pizza oven.
-Couples looking for that special “date night” feel should book a Pier Dinner reservation which comprises of a five-course feast overlooking the water.VACATION TIME »
+Couples looking for that special “date night” feel should book a Pier Dinner reservation which comprises of a five-course feast overlooking the water.Check availability »

 Go Local: Things to do in Ocho Rios

 There’s no visiting Ocho Rios without working your way up Dunn’s River Falls.
 This 600-foot long terraced waterfall was once the site of the Battle of Las Chorreras where British soldiers held their ground against returning Spanish forces in 1657.
 Today, the Falls make for a rewarding half-day activity for couples and families.
 Pair yourselves up with a local guide and don’t forget to bring or rent a pair of watershoes and a waterproof phone pouch.

 “Premium” is the keyword at this Sandals outpost where 16 restaurants satisfy every which craving from sushi to chicken roti to mahi-mahi enjoyed in an overwater dining room.
 Couples on their honeymoon or organizing an extra special escape ought to go for a Love Nest Suite with a four-poster king bed, private butler, jetted tub and waterfront views.